lewark/inv.lua/README.md

 ### Devices

-Custom settings for connected devices like chests, furnaces, barrels, etc. can also be given within `server.json` inside the `overrides` list.
-For example, a type of inventory can be given a higher priority so that items are preferentially stored within inventories of that type:
+Custom settings for connected devices such as chests, furnaces, or barrels can be specified within `server.json` inside the `overrides` list.
+For example, a type of inventory can be assigned a higher priority so that items are preferentially stored within inventories of that type:

 ```json
 {